Russlewisbo/newsite/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am a clinical pharmacologist and Associate Professor of Infectious Diseases at the University of Bologna, in the Department of Medical and Surgical Sciences.
+I am a clinical pharmacologist & Associate Professor of Infectious Diseases in the Department of Medical and Surgical Sciences at thet University of Bologna.
 I am an expat :us: living and working in :it:.

 The purpose of the website is to provide a